-Students with TOEFL scores less than 100 are strongly encouraged to take ELL Portfolio over the summer.
-During the summer 2023 session, ELL Portfolio will feature two required online courses, Written Communication and Oral Communication.
-Prepare for the upcoming academic year by learning English, while creating an English language portfolio that connects to art, design, and architecture.
-Sessions start on June 19th, 2023. and conclude by August 24th, 2023.
+Students with TOEFL scores less than 100 are strongly encouraged to take ELL Portfolio over the summer or winter terms.
+ELL Portfolio features two required online courses, Written Communication and Oral Communication.
+Prepare for a graduate or undergraduate program, or simply improve your language skills by learning English while creating an English language portfolio that connects to art, design, and architecture.
+Winter sessions start in October, and summer sessions start in May.
 Learn more and register online today!

-Upon successful completion of the ELL Portfolio, students will receive a certificate of completion which will advance them through the English language requirements for matriculation.
-Graduate students with a TOEFL score of less than 92 that complete the ELL Portfolio course will enroll in IEP 7 in the fall.
-Similarly, students with a TOFEL less than 100 that complete the ELL Portfolio course will be exempted from further intensive English program requirements.
+Upon successful completion of ELL Portfolio, students will receive a certificate of completion, which will advance them through the English language requirements for matriculation.
+Graduate students with a TOEFL score of less than 92 who complete ELL Portfolio will enroll in IEP 7 in the following term.
+Similarly, students with a TOFEL score of less than 100 who complete ELL Portfolio will be exempted from further intensive English program requirements.

 IEP LEVEL 6

 An integrated skills intermediate-level course that aims to develop all skills in order to build toward academic readiness in reading, writing, speaking and listening.
 Students read authentic materials such as essays, novels, magazine and newspaper articles, and textbooks, and work on reading skills such as faster reading, inference, and vocabulary development.
 They also listen to authentic materials such as films, websites, and lectures (live or recorded) and work on giving effective presentations using PowerPoint, visual aids, or handouts.